vmalnathnambiar/exfilms/doc/how-to-create-a-target-file.md

 ![publish-web-2](../img/targetFile/publish-web-2.png)

+> [!NOTE]
-> _Note: Once you publish the sheet, you will be provided a link that you can then use as the input while using the `--targetFile` flag when running the targeted m/z filtering method for spectra filtering._
+> Once you publish the sheet, you will be provided a link that you can then use as the input while using the `--targetFile` flag when running the targeted m/z filtering method for spectra filtering.\_